ollij93/cfgclasses/docs/source/getting-started.rst

 ---------------

 cfgclasses comes with a number of utilty methods to reduce the volume of code required to define an applications interface.
-One of these has already been seen in the example above: ``simple(helpstr)``.
+The most common of these has already been seen in the example above: ``arg(helpstr)``.

 @@@ TODO @@@ TODO